What would an extra $100,000 mean for you, your family and your dreams? How could that kind of money change your life?

 Add in interest earnings of 5 percent annually from investing that $300 a month, and your additional savings will add up to over $20,000 in just five short years.
 If you don’t have an investment account yet, check out Ally Invest as their trades are only $4.95 compared to other brokers charging around ten bucks per trade.

 If you’re looking for a return on your money that involves less risk, consider a high-yield savings account from a bank that pays well.
-For instance, the current interest rate on the Premier High Yield Savings Account at CIT Bank is 1.55 percent.
+For instance, the current interest rate on the Premier High Yield Savings Account at Aspiration Bank is up to 2%.
 There are no minimum balances or monthly service fees for this account either.

 By cutting down on daily and monthly expenditures, you can increase your savings rate – and subsequently your net worth.